Withamsam/Obsidian-Notes/03 - Content/stderr.md

 # [[stderr]]
 **Standard error**(stderr) is an output stream that is usually used by programs to output error messages or diagnostics.

-This is represented by `2>` if we want to redirect the str
+This is represented by `2>` if we want to redirect the stream to another file or stream shown below.

 - A few programs use this as the default out though such as:
 	- [[Netcat]]